 03 of 07

 Pickling has been a way of preserving foods for centuries.
 The addition of vinegar (pickling) to food acts as an antiseptic, creating an acidic environment which prevents the growth of the bacteria which spoils food.
-Pickled cucumbers, onions, beetroot, fish, even fruits, are much loved pickled foods.
+Pickled cucumbers, onions, beetroot, carrots, fish, even peaches, or other fruits, are much loved pickled foods.

-A great way of using up slightly overripe fruits and vegetables is a long, slow cooking with sugar and vinegar to produce a chutney, relish or ketchup.
-What would a piece of cheese or slice of cold beef be without them?Continue to 4 of 7 below.
+A great way of using up slightly overripe fruits and vegetables is long, slow cooking with sugar and vinegar to produce a chutney, relish or ketchup.
+What would a piece of cheese or slice of cold beef be without themContinue to 4 of 7 below.

 04 of 07

 100 years ago the thought of being able to freeze food in the home was unheard of and probably just a dream.
 In that dream, how wonderful to be able to make the most of the fresh food, meat, fish vegetables or fruits and preserve it simply and quickly for eating later, and still almost as fresh as the day it was frozen.

 Few foods can't be frozen, but, there are some, so always check before you do.
 Diana Rattray, Southern Food Expert, has great tips on freezing food including what can and can't be frozen and a time guide on freezing food.Continue to 5 of 7 below.

 05 of 07